 Serving

 Fresh Turmeric Pickle makes for a perfect accompaniment to Indian food.
-We love to serve it with roti and curry, Dal and Rice as well as Khichdi.
+We love to serve it with roti and curry, Dal and Rice, as well as Khichdi.
 I often add turmeric pickles to sandwiches, wraps, and homemade burgers.

 Storing

-Make sure to store the pickle in an airtight glass jar and in the refrigerator.
+Make sure to store the pickle in an airtight glass jar and the refrigerator.
 Make sure to use a clean and dry spoon to take out the pickle.
 The pickle will stay good for 2 to 3 weeks refrigerated.

 Variations

 - I have used only fresh turmeric roots in this recipe.
-But you can also substitute half of the turmeric roots with fresh mango ginger (Curcuma Amada) also known as "Amba Haldi" or "Haldar".
+But you can also substitute half of the turmeric roots with fresh mango ginger (Curcuma Amada), also known as "Amba Haldi" or "Haldar".
 You will find it in Indian grocery stores right alongside fresh turmeric roots.

-- Long Indian green chili can be substituted with fresh ginger or you can also add serrano or jalapeno peppers.
+- Long Indian green chili can be substituted with fresh ginger, or you can also add serrano or jalapeno peppers.

 - In this recipe, while my mom has cut the turmeric into small dice, sometimes she also cuts them into thin discs or grates them.

-- Traditionally in Northern India, Mustard oil is used to make pickles while in Southern India Sesame oil is used.
-I have used neutral avocado oil but feel free to switch to either mustard or sesame oil in this recipe.
+- Traditionally, in Northern India, Mustard oil is used to make pickles, while in Southern India, Sesame oil is used.
+I have used neutral avocado oil, but feel free to switch to either mustard or sesame oil in this recipe.

 Recipe